vlafiser/reactsymbols-docs/README.md

-# ReactSymbols Documentation
+# Documentation

-Welcome on offical documentation of ReactSymbols UI Kit which is made for ReactJS applications and you can easily use each and all of the component in your project.
-We are pushing it with lot of predefined colors so it's perfectly fit for prototyping of your IU for your new feature of page.
+Welcome on offical documentation of `ReactSymbols React UI Kit` which is made for `ReactJS` applications and you can easily use each and all of the component in your project.
+We are pushing it with lot of predefined colors so it's perfectly fit for *prototyping* of your IU for your new feature of page.

 <br>

 **GENERAL INFORMATION:**

-**1.0.0** (22.11.2017) - Initial release version
+SOON

 <br>